 Get there

-- Duomo Milan is the largest church in Italy and the fifth largest in the world with a capacity of 40,000 people
+- The Duomo Milan is not only the largest church in Italy but also the fifth largest in the world, with space for up to 40,000 people.

-- The church is the result of the genius from across 9 generations, including Zeno da Campione, Pellegrino Pellegrini, Leopoldo Pollak, Simone da Orsenigo and Luca Beltrami.
+- Its construction spanned over nine generations, involving master architects like Zeno da Campione, Pellegrino Pellegrini, Leopoldo Pollak, Simone da Orsenigo, and Luca Beltrami.

-- Since the cathedral took over several hundred years to be built, there are a number of contrasting styles for you to see - Romanticism, Gothic, Gothic Revival and ‘Perpendicular with Flamboyant' (yes, that’s an actual description of the style!)
+- Because the cathedral took several centuries to complete, you can admire a mix of architectural styles, including Romanticism, Gothic, Gothic Revival, and even a style called "Perpendicular with Flamboyant." (yes, that’s an actual description of the style!)

 - The large collection of statues and artworks all over the sight, as well as the museum.